thejhoffman/project-gamma/journal/James.md

 I spent some time translating our API endpoints from the excalidraw into the markdown file located at `\docs\api-design.md`

-I also spend time trying to configure and deploy the project to meet the deliverables listed in the README
+I also spent time trying to configure and deploy the project to meet the deliverables listed in the README.
+After some troubleshooting, I was able to get the deployment to work.
+I was running into pipeline failed error when attempting to deploy via GitLab.
+The fixed was to validate my account on Gitlab so that I was able to use their free runners.